parse-community/parse-server/CONTRIBUTING.md

 We really want Parse to be yours, to see it grow and thrive in the open source community.

+Before you jump into the coding element of contributing, please make sure you first [open an issue](https://github.com/parse-community/parse-server/issues/new/choose) relating to your contribution, or continue the discussion in the existing issue.

+This helps us all plan out the best conceptual approach for the contribution, so that your time isn't wasted on approaches or features that could be tackled in a different way.
+Our team are also happy to give you pointers and suggestions to speed up the process.

+When opening an issue, please make sure you follow the templates and provide as much detail as possible.

+After you've completed the contribution, you'll need to submit a Pull Request (PR).

 If you are not familiar with Pull Requests and want to know more about them, you can visit the [Creating a pull request](https://help.github.com/articles/creating-a-pull-request/) article.
 It contains detailed informations about the process.

+If you need any help along the way, you can open a Draft PR where we can help finalize your contribution.

+Contributing can be challenging, so don't be discouraged if your having difficulties.
+Please don't hesitate to ask for help.

 ## Setting up the project for debugging and contributing: